SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 You can access a property
 of a structure instance
 using dot syntax
-by writing the name of the instance followed by a period (``.``) and the name of the property:
+by writing the name of the instance, followed by a period (``.``) and the name of the property: